TrevorTheAmazing/TrashCollectorAlso/README.md

 Municipal trash collection has remained largely unchanged for decades.
 It's time to disrupt the status quo with a flexible, online pickup manager that includes the following features:

----

-IN PROGRESS - (10 points): As an employee, I want to be able to select a customer profile and see their address with a pin on a map (Google Maps API).

----

 DONE - (5 points): As a developer, I want to make good, consistent commits.
 DONE - (15 points): As a developer, I want to implement Roles for this application (ASP.NET roles).